cssandstuff/kuaka/content/pricing.md

 Urgent fees may apply if you require a fast turnaround.

+Translations are produced as PDF files.
+A small additional charge applies for hard copies.

 My preferred payment method is direct bank transfer to my NZ bank account, but other options are available upon request.

 The above rates are subject to change, so please email info@kuakatranslations.co.nz for a quote.